 • LipiFlow Thermal Pulsation treatment

-• BlephEx Micro blepharon-exfoliation for deep cleaning of the eye lashes and eye lid margins
+• BlephEx Micro blepharon-exfoliation for deep cleaning of the eye lashes and eye lid margin

-• Tea tree oil & 60-day treatment wipes for Demodex blepharitis
+• Tea tree oil & 40 day Cliradex treatment for Demodex blepharitis

 There is no cure for ocular surface disease, but it can be managed well with treatments once the cause is understood.
 We offer flexible payment plans to cover your ongoing clinical care and home delivery of products for ocular surface health maintenance.